mithi/hexapod-robot-simulator/README.md

 # hexapod-robot-simulator
-- A browser-based hexapod robot simulator built from first principles
+- A simple browser-based hexapod robot simulator built from first principles
-- This implementation uses matrices, not quaternions
 - You can currently check it out on https://hexapod-robot-simulator.herokuapp.com but I highly suggest that you run it on your own local server.
-When this application is run locally it's really snappy, while on the other hand the link above is barely usable.
+When this application is run locally it's really snappy!
+On the other hand, the link above is barely usable.

+## Features
+### Forward Kinematics
+- Given angles of each joint, what does the robot look like?
+### Inverse Kinematics
+- What are the angles of each joint to make the robot look the way I want?
+Is it even possible?
+### Uniform Movements
+- If all of the legs behaved the same way, what will the robot look like?
+### Stability Checking (❗❗WIP)
+- Will this pose make the robot fall over?
+### Simplicity
+- Only depends on Numpy for calculations
+- NOTE: This implementation uses matrices, not quaternions

 ## Requirements
 - Python 3.8.1